 Almost every job I have done has had No. 30 felt or building paper over the framed walls as a WRB.
 When removing the old window, care must be taken to preserve the integrity of this existing WRB.
 After a number of years it can become dry and brittle, so we have to be gentle to keep from tearing it up when working the opening.

-Once the old window is out, we focus our attention on preparing the opening, using a metal sill pan and flexible flashing, as outlined in Figure 2.
-It's important to use a sill pan that gives you an upturned edge on the inside to block water draining to the interior, and to lap the flashing over the pan so water draining from higher up will be caught by the sill pan (Figure 3).
+Once the old window is out, we focus our attention on preparing the opening, using a metal sill pan and flexible flashing, as outlined.
+It's important to use a sill pan that gives you an upturned edge on the inside to block water draining to the interior, and to lap the flashing over the pan so water draining from higher up will be caught by the sill pan.

 Installing the Window